How Red Hot Chili Peppers got more "introspective" with Californication

 The song summed up a phenomenon so perfectly that it became the title of a US TV series starring former X-Files star, David Duchovny.
 The Chili Peppers tried to sue the producers, but the programme makers successfully proved that the term had been used in Time magazine as far back as 1972.
 The case was settled out of court.

-Californication was released as the third single from the album, following Scar Tissue, Around The World and Otherside.
+Californication was released as the third single from the album - following Scar Tissue, Around The World and Otherside - in the opening months of the new century; 20 May 2000.
 While the album had its funky moments, the audience responded to the gentler, more mature sound of the Chili Peppers and the album has been certified four times Platinum in the UK.